lunarmodules/luaexpat/README.md

   [`lxplib.h`](https://github.com/lunarmodules/luaexpat/blob/master/src/lxplib.h)
 - create a new rockspec file for the new version
 - commit the above changes and create a PR
-- after merging the PR tag it in `x.y.z` format, and push the tag
+- after merging the PR tag it in `x.y.z` format, and push the tag (make sure the rockspec file is touched in the same commit that gets the version tag)
-- upload the rock to LuaRocks using: `luarocks upload rockspecs/luaexpat-[version]-1.rockspec --api-key=xxxxx`
+- the Github actions CI will automatically push a new LuaRocks release
 - test the uploaded rock using: `luarocks install luaexpat`

 ## License